-In partnership with Families Forward Resource Center, the APS Welcome Center offers immigrant and refugee students, ages 5-14, the opportunity to be part of the Kathy’s Kamp International.
-Kathy's Kamp International is held for eight weeks of summer at Kenton elementary school.
+In partnership with YMCA, the APS Welcome Center offers immigrant and refugee students, ages 5-13, the opportunity to be part of Summer Camp.
+The camp is held at Paris elementary school.
 The camp includes activities like field trips, cooking classes, swimming, sports and much more.
 Additionally, immigrant and refugee students participate in a two-hour block of English development four days each week with APS English teachers.
 This provides students with the opportunity to develop English skills along with having fun throughout the summer.

 For Registration, fees, and financial scholarships please contact us at: 303-344-8060 ext.
 29036